 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Sierra-Plumas Joint Unified School District's basic financial statements.
-The supplementary information listed in the table of contents, including the schedule of expenditures of Federal awards, which is required by the Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance), is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+The supplementary information listed in the table of contents, is presented for purposes of additional analysis and is not a required part of the basic financial statements.